GM-Alex/bashop/README.md

 The argument parser returns an associative array with the parameters and the options as key.
 Repeatable options or arguments are defined by args[NAME,#] for the number of elements and args[NAME,0] for the elements itself.
-If an option has an short and an long option name the key is the long option name.
+If an option has a short and a long option name the key is the long option name.
 See the exampleapp for more information.

 ## Global variables